AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 #### Zoom Levels

-It is possible to zoom Timeline chart in and out – for example, with the help of the mouse wheel.
+It is possible to zoom the Timeline chart in and out – for example, with the help of the mouse wheel.
 See the [Navigation](#navigation) and [Behavior](#behavior) sections to learn more.
 (Please note that in all previous samples zooming is disabled.)

 You can specify time units that are displayed by the axis on each zoom level as well as in the default state.
 Combine {api:anychart.charts.Timeline#scale}scale(){api} with {api:anychart.scales.GanttDateTime#zoomLevels}zoomLevels(){api}.